 Remember, often there will be more than one prompt option to respond to – there may even be more posted later, after we’ve technically moved on from a topic.
 If one interests you more, choose it.
 If one interests you a lot but you’ve already posted, feel free to explore that topic from a new angle – extra work in public health is always tied to extra learning, especially when it comes to consumer health!

 A total of five Glossary Building posts are due by the end of the quarter.
-Try to post GBs every week, when new terms are hitting you, rather than rushing to post all five and having to search for terms to include.
+Try to post GBs on a regular basis, when new terms are hitting you, rather than rushing to post all five and having to search for terms to include.

 A glossary is a specialized list of terms and definitions.
 You may find regular words, just like in a dictionary, but with an additional meaning or a “twist” for the context.
 You may find some acronyms or even concocted terms or phrases very specific to a given field, industry, or organization.

-Each of your GB posts should include at least three terms that you believe are important for a glossary in consumer health, particularly if consumer health content is a chance to empower others to make the healthiest choices they want to make.
+Each of your GB posts should start with a narrative.
+Please post a minimum of two paragraphs, and include a bulleted list of at least three terms that you believe are important for a glossary in consumer health, particularly if consumer health content is a chance to empower others to make the healthiest choices they want to make.